 Solar is a business investment for the long term.
 Protecting it means selecting a partner that not only delivers exceptional quality, but confidence in their future growth.
 This is the Kyocera difference.
 Our solar technology provides annual energy yields that are exceptionally high and consistent.
 From the extremes of the Australian outback to the rigorous testing facilities of TÜV Rheinland, Kyocera solar proves its efficiency and durability every day, all over the world.

 With over 40 years of expertise in solar manufacturing, Kyocera is also a trusted choice.
 Our commitment to solar is permanent, and growing each year via new investments, R&D and market leadership.
-As one measure of our reliability, we are the only the only solar manufacturer to earn the highest rating across all test categories in GTM Research and DNV GL's PV Module Reliability Scorecard twice in a row.
+As one measure of our reliability, we are the only the only solar manufacturer to earn the highest rating across all test categories in GTM Research and DNV GL's PV Module Reliability Scorecard three times in a row.

 From family owned firms to big box retailers, the number of U.S. businesses powered by solar energy rose to a new high in 2015.* A combination of falling prices, flexible financing options and market demand for eco responsibility has made solar more attractive than ever before.
 Here are some of the advantages awaiting your business.

 With Kyocera Solar, you have a dedicated team of experts working to create and optimize a solar solution tailored to your business.
 They will work with you on site to select the ideal Kyocera Solar product, determine the best financing option, and develop an installation plan that will minimize disruption.

 All Kyocera modules are covered by a warranty that delivers as promised, with 25-year protection as standard in most cases.
 In addition to your local installer, our Kyocera Solar advisors are available to answer questions, assist with service requests, and present new opportunities to further maximize efficiency and savings.

 Is solar energy a viable option for my business?